 An extension beyond three years is typically made by students who must work while meeting the Seminary's academic requirements in order to finance theological education.
-Half-time students should take at least six hours per semester and at least 12-15 hours per academic year.
-The maximum number of years that a half-time student can take to obtain the MDiv degree is six years.
-Half-time students are eligible for tuition grants and a limited number of Scholarships for Excellence.
-Half-time students are not eligible for dual degree programs.
-A student in a supply Field Education position, defined as serving more than 20 hours per week must have the permission of the student's Faculty Advisor and the Director of Field Education to enroll for more than 10.5 hours per semester.
+A student in a 300 hour Field Education position, which involves serving more than 20 hours per week must have the permission of the student's Faculty Advisor and the Director of Field Education to enroll for more than 10.5 hours per semester.